vyos/vyos-documentation/docs/configuration/container/index.rst

 .. cfgcmd:: set container <name> allow-host-networks

-    Allow host networking in container.
+    Allow host networking in a container.
 The network stack of the container is not isolated from the host and will use the host IP.

-    The following commands translates to "--net host" when the container is created
+    The following commands translate to "--net host" when the container is created

     .. note:: **allow-host-networks** cannot be used with **network**